ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 ## Creating a scenario

-After you logged into the Admin Console, access the scenarios page by clicking the **Scenarios** button on the toolbar, this should be your default page when logged in.
+After you logged in to the Admin Console, access the scenarios page by clicking the **Scenarios** button on the toolbar, this should be your default page when logged in.
 Do the following steps:

 1. Click the **New Scenario** button
 1. Insert a given scenario name